Edmund Morgan (historian): Slavery

-In his seminal 1975 book American Slavery, American Freedom, Morgan explored "the American paradox, the marriage of slavery and freedom":
+In his 1975 book American Slavery, American Freedom, Morgan explored "the American paradox, the marriage of slavery and freedom":

 Human relations among us still suffer from the former enslavement of a large portion of our predecessors.
 The freedom of the free, the growth of freedom experienced in the American Revolution depended more than we like to admit on the enslavement of more than 20 percent of us at that time.
 How republican freedom came to be supported, at least in large part, by its opposite, slavery, is the subject of this book.

 Morgan claimed that large Virginia plantation owners exerted an outsized influence on poorer white Virginians and their attitude toward the racial divide (color line) which made it possible for Virginian white men as a group to become more politically equal: ("Aristocrats could more safely preach equality in a slave society than in a free one").

 In a controversial passage, Morgan suggests Virginia's poor whites felt no racial superiority to poor blacks.
 He does this by providing evidence that, in 17th-century Virginia, poor white indentured servants and black slaves frequently cooperated with each other and worked together.
-Morgan cites the 1676 Bacon’s Rebellion as evidence of a surprising racial egalitarianism among the poor, since Bacon incorporated runaway black slaves into his army.
+Morgan cites the 1676 Bacon's Rebellion as evidence of a surprising racial egalitarianism among the poor, since Bacon incorporated runaway black slaves into his army.

-However, despite the assertions of such writers as Michelle Alexander, Morgan does not state that Bacon’s Rebellion was the reason that rich landowners stopped purchasing white indentured servants and started increasing their purchase of black slaves; rather, regional changes in labor economics was the reason black slaves began to replace white servants: during the early 1600s, white servants cost less per unit labor than black slaves did; but by the latter 1600s, the situation reversed itself, and black slaves became the more economical investment.
-And, as Morgan states, “The planters who bought slaves instead of servants did not do so with any apparent consciousness of the social stability to be gained thereby.
-Indeed, insofar as Virginians expressed themselves on the subject of slavery, they feared that it would magnify the danger of insurrection in the colony.”
+Despite the assertions of such writers as Michelle Alexander, however, Morgan does not state that Bacon's Rebellion was the reason that rich landowners stopped purchasing white indentured servants and started increasing their purchase of black slaves; rather, regional changes in labor economics was the reason black slaves began to replace white servants: during the early 1600s, white servants cost less per unit labor than black slaves did; but by the latter 1600s, the situation reversed itself, and black slaves became the more economical investment.
+And, as Morgan states, "The planters who bought slaves instead of servants did not do so with any apparent consciousness of the social stability to be gained thereby.
+Indeed, insofar as Virginians expressed themselves on the subject of slavery, they feared that it would magnify the danger of insurrection in the colony."
 As events evolved, however, the rising number of black slaves and the virtual end to the importation of indentured servants did stabilize Virginia society.
 And as time went on, according to Morgan, Virginia politicians learned to further pacify poor whites by fostering a sense of white superiority.
 "Racism made it possible for white Virginians to develop a devotion to the equality that English republicans had declared to be the soul of liberty."
 That is, according to Morgan, white men in Virginia were able to become much more politically equal and cohesive than would have been possible without a population of low-status black slaves.

 Anthony S. Parent commented: "American historians of our generation admire Edmund Morgan's American Slavery, American Freedom more than any other monograph.
 Morgan resuscitated American history by placing black slavery and white freedom as its central paradox."